abap2UI5/docs/docs/resources/who_uses.md

 ### Customer Projects
 **Is your company using abap2UI5?** <br>
 Tell us about your use case!
-By sharing it here, you can help others learn how abap2UI5 is being used in real-world scenarios:
+Let others learn how abap2UI5 can be used in real-world scenarios and share your project here:

 |  Company | System | Use Case |
 | ------------- | ------------- | ------------- |